brandur/sorg/content/nanoglyphs/011-shelter.md

 Take care.

-[1] Air particulates in SF are down ~40% year over year.
+[1] Air particulates in SF are reportedly down ~40% year over year.

 [2] `posix_fadvise()`'s documentation is very careful to spell out that no requests made to it are binding.
 It sets an expectation on behalf of a program, which the kernel may or may not respect.